Japanese Study Tips/Resources and the JLPT

 Studying kanji super hard and want a certificate to show for it?
 The Japanese Kanji Aptitude Test (commonly called Kanji Kentei or Kanken) might be a good goal for you to pursue!
 The Kanji Kentei is administered three times a year (or year round, if taken on computer) in 12 different levels.
 This test checks not only for the ability to read kanji, but also to write kanji based on context, recognize radicals, and more.

-• Kanji Kentei study books – there are a lot out there!
-Any bookstore will have them, so browse and find one that’s best for you.
+• Kanji Kentei study books – any bookstore will have them, so browse and find one that’s best for you.

 • Kanji study apps – there are a variety of applications for both Android and Apple.

 • Other kanji materials can be re-purposed for the Kanji Kentei.
-Just be sure to confirm which kanji are covered in the level you are studying for because the order of appearance on the various levels of the Kanji Kentei differs to some extent from the order for the JLPT.
+Just be sure to confirm which kanji are covered in the level you are studying for because the order of appearance on the various levels of the Kanji Kentei differs from the order for the JLPT.

 For more information on the Kanji Kentei, read about Hannah’s experience with the test.